Mendy upstages Aguero as Man City take massive step towards Premier League title at Leicester | Goal.com

 Kevin De Bruyne, who was on the bench for Belgium’s 8-0 victory over Belarus in midweek, was also in the line-up with Guardiola able to rest a number of key players ahead of the Champions League quarter-final against Borussia Dortmund.

-Victory never really looked in doubt and the Premier League could be wrapped up as early as next weekend if Manchester United slip up in their next two matches.
+Victory never really looked in doubt and the Premier League could be wrapped up in the next fortnight if results go their way.

 If Europe and cup competitions become more of a priority, Mendy and Aguero could yet have plenty of chances in the league to show what they can offer in the final two months of the season.